ExSIS: Extended Sure Independence Screening for Ultrahigh-dimensional Linear Models: Screening of Arbitrary Design Matrices

 Both Theorem~\ref{th:mu_conditions} and Theorem~\ref{th:mu_nu_conditions} shed light on the feasibility of marginal correlation-based screening of linear models \emph{without} imposing a statistical prior on the design matrix.
 While Theorem~\ref{th:mu_conditions} in this regard provides the least restrictive results, it does suffer from the square-root bottleneck: $k = \mathcal{O}(\mu^{-1}) \Rightarrow k = \mathcal{O}(\sqrt{n})$.
 Theorem~\ref{th:mu_nu_conditions}, on the other hand, overcomes this bottleneck at the expense of uniform prior on the true model as long as $\log{p} = \mathcal{O}(\mu^{-1})$; in this case, the condition on the sparsity parameter becomes $k = \mathcal{O}\left(\mu^{-2}/\log{p}\right)$.
 Therefore, Theorem~\ref{th:mu_nu_conditions} allows for sparsity scaling as high as $k = \mathcal{O}(n/\log{p})$ for design matrices with $\mu = \mathcal{O}(n^{-1/2})$; see~\cite{bajwa2012two} for existence of such matrices.
 In addition, Theorem~\ref{th:mu_conditions} and Theorem~\ref{th:mu_nu_conditions} also differ from each other in terms of their respective constraints on $\frac{\betamin}{\|\beta\|_2}$ for feasibility of marginal correlation-based screening; the constraint in Theorem~\ref{th:mu_nu_conditions} is less restrictive than in Theorem~\ref{th:mu_conditions} for $\log{p} = \mathcal{O}(\mu^{-1})$.

-A natural question to ask at this point is whether Theorem~\ref{th:mu_nu_conditions} specializes to Theorem~\ref{th:main_result_sub_Gaussian}.
+Given that the constraints on sparsity and $\frac{\betamin}{\|\beta\|_2}$ in Theorem~\ref{th:mu_nu_conditions} are less restrictive than in Theorem~\ref{th:mu_conditions}, it is instructive to specialize the results in Theorem~\ref{th:mu_nu_conditions} for screening of some specific family of linear models.
+For this purpose,\todel{A natural question to ask at this point is whether Theorem~\ref{th:mu_nu_conditions} specializes to Theorem~\ref{th:main_result_sub_Gaussian}.
 The answer to this question is in the affirmative, except for some small penalties that one has to pay because of the fact that Theorem~\ref{th:mu_nu_conditions} does not exploit any sub-Gaussianity of the entries of $\Xm$ in its analysis.
-In order to illustrate this further, we consider the case of Gaussian design matrices and reproduce bounds on their worst-case and average coherences from~\cite{bajwa2012two}. \begin{lemma}[\!\!\mbox{\cite[Theorem~8]{bajwa2012two}}] Let $V = [V_{i,j}]$ be an $n \times p$ matrix with the entries $\{V_{i,j}\}_{i,j=1}^{n,p}$ independently distributed as $\mathcal{N}(0,1)$ and $60\log{p} \leq n \leq \frac{p-1}{4\log{p}}$.
+In order to illustrate this further,} we consider the case of Gaussian design matrices and reproduce bounds on their worst-case and average coherences from~\cite{bajwa2012two}. \begin{lemma}[\!\!\mbox{\cite[Theorem~8]{bajwa2012two}}] Let $V = [V_{i,j}]$ be an $n \times p$ matrix with the entries $\{V_{i,j}\}_{i,j=1}^{n,p}$ independently distributed as $\mathcal{N}(0,1)$ and $60\log{p} \leq n \leq \frac{p-1}{4\log{p}}$.
 Suppose the design matrix $X$ is obtained by normalizing the columns of $V$, i.e., $X = V \text{diag}(1/\|V_1\|_2,\dots,1/\|V_p\|_2)$.
 Then, with probability exceeding $1 - 11p^{-1}$, we have